htcondor/htcondor/docs/apis/python-bindings/index.rst

     Learn how to use the HTCondor Python bindings.

 :doc:`api/classad`
-    Documentation for the public API of :mod:`classad`.
+    Documentation for :mod:`classad`.

 :doc:`api/htcondor`
-    Documentation for the public API of :mod:`htcondor`.
+    Documentation for :mod:`htcondor`.

 :doc:`api/dags`
-    Documentation for the public API of :mod:`htcondor.dags`.
+    Documentation for :mod:`htcondor.dags`.

 .. toctree::